soyjubilado/AdventOfCode/2023/README.md

 ## Things I learned during AoC 2023

   - [i for i in my_str] will get flagged by pylint (day 7)
+  - sys.setrecursionlimit(n) will change from the default 1000 (day 5)

 ## Notes On Individual Days